Fast inspirals and the treatment of orbital resonances: Switch NIT transition condition

 \section{Switch NIT transition condition}

 In this section we give the derivation of the switching criterion between the Partial NIT and the Full NIT equations of motion.
 The criterion is chosen so that no more accuracy can be gained by prolonging numerical integration of the Partial NIT.

 We only give a brief description of the derivation as applicable strictly to the algorithm and system of equations considered here.
+It is important to stress that the scalings discussed here change when one considers a different scheme which, for instance, has access to different orders of the GSF (or a different approximation scheme for the equations of motion altogether), executes NITs to different orders for the variables involved, or optimizes different quantities such as the accuracy of the variables when leaving the resonance rather than the global inspiral phase.
 A more general and detailed discussion allowing for other algorithm choices will appear in a forthcoming paper.